hit9/Pdfsm.h/README.md

    };
    ```

-3. Creates a state machine, it's just a struct holding active states in a static-array based stack:
+4. Creates a state machine `fsm`.

+   A `fsm` is just a struct holding active states in a static-array based stack.
+   It can be used as an attribute (or field) of, i.e. a game entity.

    ```cpp
    pdfsm::StateMachine<RobotState> fsm;
    ```

-4. Makes a context for ticking / update:
+5. Makes a context for ticking / update, for propagating to the active state's hook methods:

    ```cpp
    pdfsm::Context ctx;
    ```

-5. Creates a handler to manipulate state transitions:
+6. Creates a handler to manipulate a fsm's state transitions:

    ```cpp
    pdfsm::StateMachineHandler<RobotState> h(behaviors, transitions);
    ```

-   Before handling a fsm struct, binds it:
+   Before handling a fsm struct, binds it at first:

    ```cpp
    h.SetHandlingFsm(fsm, ctx);